-Due to a new regulatory advice in 2017, we no longer charge solicitors for the documentation we provide them.
+Due to new regulatory advice in 2017, we no longer charge solicitors for the documentation we provide them.

 Sometimes victims are disappointed because the solicitor decides that the case cannot progress because it does not meet the requirements of merits under the Family Law Act.
 In these cases, we have tried our best, but we cannot change the law.

 Once a protective order is granted the order needs to be served on the person it relates to.
-We do this for the solicitor as well and we make a small profit (between £6-and £8).
+We can do this for the solicitor as well and we make a small net profit (between £6-and £8).
 Our profit is ploughed back into the organisation to support special projects, innovations and our free service to try to help as many people as we can who do not qualify for legal aid.

 Last year (2017) we helped over 1,000 victims for free who could not get legal help because they couldn’t afford it – next year we will help over 2,000.